 What's the procedure for voluntary surrender?

 Normally in all situations your lender will have to take you to court before they can repossess and sell your home.
-However, if after being sent a calling up notice or a notice of default you decide that voluntary surrender is your best option then you will have to confirm in writing that:
+However, if after being sent a calling up notice or a notice of default you decide that voluntary surrender is your best option then you will have to confirm in writing on a voluntary surrender form that:

 You must also get written consent from your husband, wife, civil partner or partner agreeing to the voluntary surrender.